joshribakoff/holyscroll/README.md

 - Ability to define custom template for rendering each page.
 - Easy to add pagination links
 - Easy to bind the current page to the URL/back button.
-- Provides an API for jumping to arbitrary pages.
+- Provides an API for jumping to arbitrary pages - Simply modify the "current page" variable on your scope & the scroller will jump to the new page.

 #Install#
 This package is available via bower & follows standard conventions.
 Manually save `directive.js` or use bower to install it: